 Funding and banking for student organizations are managed through Associated Students Inc. (ASI).
-Requesting funds from ASI starts the prior academic year, and information will be shared by ASI to all recognized clubs and organizations on the process.
+Budgets are discussed and voted through the Budget Allocation and Spending Committee (BASC).
+Information will be shared by ASI to all recognized clubs and organizations on the budget request and allocation process.